jonnonz1/nz-statute-book/acts/public/2002/trade-marks-act-2002.md

     (iii) providing for the registration of a series of trade marks:
   (c)
   (d) prescribing classes of persons whom the Commissioner may refuse to recognise as agents in respect of proceedings:
-  (e) prescribing procedures, requirements, and other matters, not inconsistent with this Act, in respect of the importation of infringing goods under this Act, including—
+  (e) prescribing procedures, requirements, and other matters, not inconsistent with this Act, in respect of the importation or exportation of infringing goods under this Act, including—
     (i) requiring a person to give security or an indemnity or both, subject to any conditions determined by the chief executive of the New Zealand Customs Service, for any costs incurred by the New Zealand Customs Service in relation to any 1 or more of the detention of goods, the disposal of goods, or the recovery of sums owed:
     (ii) providing for exceptions to any requirement to give security or an indemnity imposed by any regulations made under subparagraph (i):
     (iii) providing for the disposition of any security given under any regulations made under subparagraph (i):